rioos2/www.megam.io/datacenters/index.md

 > Deployment is based on location

 A location has multiple nodes.
-Network is attached to the node.
-Make sure the storage and network are setup before a location is created.
+Network is attached to each node. *Make sure the storage and network are setup before a location is created*.

 To create a location, Refer [Asciicast in cli](/cli)